ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Spring/en.md

    - The match may only be aborted before 30 seconds or 1/4 of the beatmap has elapsed, whichever comes first.
    - The same mods and beatmap must be used when the match restarts.
    - Please make sure to resolve any technical issues before restarting the match.
+9. **For 2 adjacent matches in same quarters on bracket, if they're going to play at same time, it is supported to combined into a 1v1v1v1 brawl match to save the staffs and times.
+If so, the process of match will have some adjustment:**
+   - All the 4 players start the roll, according to the order of roll, each one protect 1 map by descending order, then ban 1 map by ascending order, then pick 1 map by descending order, then pick 1 map by ascending order.
+Totally ban 4 maps and pick 8 maps.
+   - According to the ranking of single maps in room, the highest score get 4 points, then 3 points, 2 points and 1 point.
+   - If the remaining maps is not sufficient to change the current ranking in room, then match will finish in advance.
+If there is still a tie after all the maps, then Tiebreaker map will be picked.
+The result of Tiebreaker map will only influence those tied players, others' ranking won't be changed.
+   - If the combined matches are from loser bracket double match, then only 1 of 4 players will get approved, no need to play the second round match of loser bracket; if they are from winner bracket, then 2 of 4 players will get approved, even though they are origin opponents.
+   - If there is necessary reschedule, the combined matches could be split again.
-9. Unexpected incidents will be handled by the host.
+10. Unexpected incidents will be handled by the host.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.
-10. The host may request liveplays or recordings of individual players or teams at any point.
+11. The host may request liveplays or recordings of individual players or teams at any point.
-11. The host reserves the right to modify these rules at any moment.
+12. The host reserves the right to modify these rules at any moment.
 Any such changes will be announced in advance.